Elon1337/GameSense-Luas/README.md

-# Some lua pack for GS
+# Collection of GS luas, some may be outdated.